Comparing zapper signal strength using different electrodes

 Note: It is OK to sit.

 Note: This information is valid for all standard Hulda Clark type zappers but is not valid for certain special zappers like the MX-2 and the AV-2 which have a differential output for better results.
+It also may not be valid for the Ultimate Zapper due to the non-standard output that does not meet Dr. Clark's requirement of positive offset.

 Send comments to: sales@paradevices.com